cake-build/website/src/Cake.Web/App_Data/docs/tutorials/getting-started.md

             <li style="padding-left: 3px; margin-top: 5px;">
                 This is a bootstrapper powershell script that ensures you have Cake and required dependencies installed.
 The bootstrapper script is also responsible for invoking Cake.
+This file is optional, and not a hard requirement.
+If you would prefer not to use PowerShell you can invoke Cake directly from the command line, once you have downloaded and extracted it.
             </li>
         </ul>
     </li>